2900xt/T-DOS-x86_64/README.md

 # How to compile??

-Prebuild .img file can be found in the "build" folder build the OS by running build.sh
+Prebuild .img file can be found in the "build" folder

+Alternatively, build the OS by running build.sh